tapadipti/qrepo/README.md

 # Quick repo

-This is a quick repo for test purposes.
+This is a quick repo for test purposes..